ckarwin/The_Quantified_Self/README.md

 * Implement the deep learning algorithm.
 * Allow user to easily update/modify thier info and data.
-* Allow the user to easily print a health summary, which can be shared with thier physician.
+* Allow the user to easily print a health summary, which can be shared with thier physician, etc.
-* Integrate into the larger program.
+* Integrate The Quantified Self into the larger program.
 So far, this will include a daily plan application and a finance application.